Dead or alive: A Peruvian market where the illegal animal trade thrives | The China Post

 Project goal:

-Rehabilitation and reintegration of rescued wildlife, identifying new host plants for the Amazon’s 2,000 known butterfly species, protecting the rare, endangered red uakari
+Rehabilitation and reintegration of rescued wildlife, identifying new host plants for the Amazon’s 2,000 known butterfly species, protecting the rare, endangered bald uakari

 Project implementation: